· Originally published April 20, 2024

 Fly Into Fresno

-Fresno Yosemite Airport (FAT) sits perfectly positioned between Yosemite, Sequoia and Kings Canyon.
-This creates a perfect pole position to start and finish at the parks of your choice.
-A Going report in April 2026 shows that these three parks are among the most affordable to fly to.
+Fresno Yosemite International (FAT) sits perfectly positioned between Yosemite, Sequoia, and Kings Canyon.
+Start and finish at whichever park you like.
+A Going analysis ranks these three among the most affordable national parks to fly to.

 Yosemite to Sequoia National Park Majestic Mountain Loop Graphic

-From FAT to Yosemite is 96 miles and 64 miles to Sequoia and Kings Canyon National Parks.
+From FAT it’s 96 miles to Yosemite and 64 miles to Sequoia and Kings Canyon National Parks.

 Fly Into the Bay Area

-If the price is right, flying into the San Francisco Bay area is worth considering.
-Plus, that opens the door to the possibility of taking the Pacific Coast Highway on the way back.
-I strongly recommend choosing Oakland or San Jose’s airport to avoid the San Mateo Bridge traffic.
+If the price is right, flying into the San Francisco Bay Area is worth considering, and it opens the door to returning along the Pacific Coast Highway.
+Choose Oakland or San Jose over SFO to skip the San Mateo Bridge traffic.

 Things to do in Kings Canyon National Park Yosemite to Sequoia National Park Majestic Mountain Loop